 Soil is contaminated with lead at levels that exceed the Removal Management Level (RML).

 Potential Impacts on Surrounding Community/Environment:

 The soil contamination potentially affects 542 intermediate school students and their faculty and administrators, as well as at least 226 residents in the East Trenton and Top Road neighborhoods.
-The potteries industry was present in Trenton outside these neighborhoods, and EPA may identify additional properties or neighborhoods for which remediation for risks from lead in soil is necessary.

 Response Activities (to date):